henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 are the use of:

-* the Constrained Application Protocol (CoAP {{RFC7252}}) to facilitate an HTTP-esque interaction model, and
+* the Constrained Application Protocol (CoAP {{RFC7252}}) to facilitate an HTTP-esque interaction model,
-* the Concise Binary Object Representation (CBOR {{RFC7049}}) to facilitate an efficient content encoding.
+* the Concise Binary Object Representation (CBOR {{RFC7049}}) to facilitate an efficient content encoding, and
-* YANG identifier strings are represented as numbers
+* YANG identifier strings are represented as numbers called YANG Schema Item Identifier (SID) defined in {{-yangcbor}}.

+This documents defines additions to CoMI called Concise YANG Telemetry that:

+* enrich its capabilities to subscribe to a variety of YANG modeled notifications---based on YANG Subscribed Notifications {{-yangnote}}, and
+* enable subscriptions to changes data note values in modules provided by the YANG datastore (or parts of them)---based on YANG Push {{-yangpush}}.

 Due to the utilization of CoAP, the interaction model of CoMI is quite similar to RESTCONF {{RFC8040}}.
-RESTCONF {{RFC7950}} supports subscriptions to a YANG datastore via notification definitions in YANG modules, which - when subscribed to via the base subscription YANG RPC defined in {{RFC7950}} - result in series [-cabo-series] of Server Sent Events [W3C.REC-eventsource-20150203]}.
+RESTCONF {{RFC7950}} supports subscriptions to a YANG datastore via notification definitions in YANG modules, which---when subscribed to via the base subscription YANG RPC defined in {{RFC7950}}---result in Series [-cabo-series] of Server Sent Events [W3C.REC-eventsource-20150203]}.
 A corresponding Event Stream specification for NETCONF {{RFC6241}} Event Notifications is defined in section 3.2.3 of {{RFC5277}}.
-To simplify corresponding terminology, this document defines the following term:
+To simplify corresponding terminology (and especially consolidate the impedance mismatch of Notifications and Events), this document defines the following term:

 YANG Telemetry:

-: A Series of YANG Notifications or YANG Notification Bundle Messages that are composed of YANG modeled data, sent from a YANG datastore to a YANG client either solicited or unsolicited, and can guarantee well-defined levels of Visibility with respect to Data Node Value changes.
+: A Series of YANG Notifications or YANG Notification Bundle Messages that are composed of YANG modeled data, sent from a YANG datastore to a YANG client either solicited or unsolicited, and that can guarantee well-defined levels of Visibility with respect to Data Node Value changes.

+: While the focus of YANG is typically on management and operations, the scope of YANG Telemetry extends into the Security Area with respect to Security Events.
+YANG Telemetry characteristics that address security requirements, such as Visibility, are addressed in this document.

-This definition is based on the following existing terminology:
+The definition of YANG Telemetry is based on the following existing terminology:

 Series: